 A third type of traveler travels to learn.
 He or she might be a college student out to experience the world.
 Alternatively she might be older but interested in a certain aspect of a culture such as cooking or the language of the country.
 While there are plenty of specific educational opportunities one can pay for, it doesn’t have to be costly.
 Taking advantage of museums or a local guide can provide one the opportunity to learn about the culture and peoples of the place one is visiting.
 While I am not necessarily a fan of tours, they do have some advantages.
 They usually have an experienced and educated guide who teaches a lot about the area one is visiting.

-A final reason to travel is to do some kind of volunteer work in a country.
+A common reason to travel is to do some kind of volunteer work in a country.
 That was my first experience of traveling as a college student.
 We went out as a part of our church to share with the churches in the various countries we visited.
 Often churches will have groups that go out as teams.
 They may do constructions projects, maintenance work, share with children, provide medical help, do training or any number of other activities.
 These types of opportunities are not limited to churches or religious organizations, however.
 There are a number of NGO’s that provide similar opportunities to be involved in helping those around the world.
 My daughter spend three months in Peru with such a group.

 By now you have probably determined my bias for travel.
 While I have traveled a number of times to see places and sites to check them off my bucket list, it has been when I have engaged with the local people that I have found the most reward.
-Teaching has been my main opportunity.
+Teaching has provided my main opportunity for this.
 Getting to know my students and the challenges they face in their local situations has been a real joy.
 They have helped give me a global perspective so that I am not so focused on my own country and situation.
 In a world where there seems to be so many barriers and conflicts, gaining that world perspective can be one of the most important values of travel.